 With 9000+ active install, this one is another popular and up to date WordPress child theme plugin.
 You can create child themes from any non-child theme directly from WordPress Theme Customizer.

-This plugin creates Child-theme’s author dynamically from the User Name and Last Name, if set, otherwise falls back on a generic “Administrator”.
+This plugin creates child-theme’s author dynamically from the User Name and Last Name, if set, otherwise falls back to a generic “Administrator”.

 Childify-Me is currently available in Italian, Russian, Ukrainian, Portuguese, Dutch and Hebrew.